10 Downing Street lecterns

-In recent times, a standardised lectern has been used by the prime minister of the United Kingdom, typically outside the door of 10 Downing Street, for addresses to the nation, the announcement of general elections, and resignation speeches.
+From 2010 to 2026, a lectern was used by the prime minister of the United Kingdom, typically outside the door of 10 Downing Street, for addresses to the nation, the announcement of general elections, and resignation speeches.

-The lecterns normally display the coat of arms of the United Kingdom for government business; when a speech concerns party-political business, the coat of arms is removed.
-They are made of wood, but also feature a metal core to ensure they are not blown over in the wind.
-The lecterns are funded by the taxpayer and have cost as much as £4,175.
+The lecterns normally displayed the coat of arms of the United Kingdom for government business; when a speech concerned party-political business, the coat of arms was removed.
+They were made of wood, but also featured a metal core to ensure they were not blown over in the wind.

-Although Downing Street denied in October 2022 that each prime minister is allowed to order a new lectern, stating instead that they are "routinely updated", each Conservative prime minister since David Cameron has had their own design, which is considered symbolic of a prime minister's attempted public image.
+Although Downing Street denied in October 2022 that each prime minister was allowed to order a new lectern, stating instead that they were "routinely updated", each Conservative prime minister from David Cameron to Rishi Sunak had their own design, which was considered symbolic of a prime minister's intended public image.
+Labour prime minister Keir Starmer continued to use Sunak's lectern design for his tenure.
+Andy Burnham did not use a lectern for his first prime ministerial speech on 20 July 2026.

 History

+Until 2010, prime ministers used generic lecterns, or simply used a microphone stand to deliver speeches outside Number 10.

+2010–2024: Conservative Party government

-Until 2010, prime ministers used generic lecterns, or simply used a microphone stand to deliver speeches outside number 10.
-Conservative prime minister David Cameron was the first to have a custom-built and bespoke lectern, designed by his head of operations Liz Sugg to appear "statesmanlike," with a curved, flared column, lighter wood and glossy finish.
+Conservative prime minister David Cameron was the first to have a custom-built lectern, designed by his head of operations Liz Sugg to appear "statesmanlike," with a curved, flared column, lighter wood and glossy finish.
 It was also the first to use the royal coat of arms on the front of its desk section.